Bloomberg US Aggregate Bond Index

 The Bloomberg US Aggregate Bond Index, or the Agg, is a broad base, market capitalization-weighted bond market index representing intermediate term investment grade bonds traded in the United States.
 Investors frequently use the index as a stand-in for measuring the performance of the US bond market.

 In addition to investment grade corporate debt, the index tracks government debt, mortgage-backed securities (MBS) and asset-backed securities (ABS) to simulate the universe of investable bonds that meet certain criteria.
-In order to be included in the Agg, bonds must be of investment grade or higher, have an outstanding par value of at least $100 million and have at least one year until maturity.
+In order to be included in the Agg, bonds must be of investment grade, have an outstanding par value of at least $100 million and have at least one year until maturity.

 Index funds and exchange-traded funds are available that track this bond index.

 The index has been maintained by Bloomberg L.P. since August 24, 2016.
 Prior to then it was known as the Barclays Capital Aggregate Bond Index and was maintained by Barclays.
 Prior to November 3, 2008 it was known as the Lehman Aggregate Bond Index and maintained by the now defunct Lehman Brothers.